aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

        column then only the information from the second call is used (and the information from the first call is ignored).

-    -  Use the procedure ``GMP::Instance::DeleteMultiObjectives`` to delete all multi-objectives.
+    -  Use the procedure :aimms:func:`GMP::Instance::DeleteMultiObjectives` to delete all multi-objectives.

     -  Multi-objective optimization is only supported by CPLEX 12.9 or